Mutterbergersee (2.485 m)

 GETTING HERE / STARTING POINT

 Either travel by car or by bus to the end of the valley to the Stubai Glacier cable car valley station.
-There are also numerous free parking spaces.
+There are numerous free parking spaces there.